1. How do I apply to the Folk High School and what does it cost to study there?

 3. Can I study Swedish at the Folk High School?

 Many Folk High Schools offer Swedish language courses.
 It varies between schools which level that is offered.
-It is possible to study Swedish language course on beginner's level at some of the Folk High Schools.
+It is possible to study Swedish language course at some of the Folk High Schools.
 Many of these courses are called Invandrarkurser (courses for Immigrants) and they are primarily intended for those who have lived and settled in Sweden and have studied SFI (Swedish for immigrants on basic level) before they come to the Folk High School.

 The Swedish Institute arranges summer courses together with different Folk High Schools (Axevalla folkhögskola, Billströmska folkhögskolan, Malungs folkhögskola och Ålsta folkhögskola) .
 The courses are intended for those who have studied at least 100 hours of Swedish in their home countries.
 Read more here about the SI courses.